hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that a subcategory can be created with a name length of 50 characters.
 1. Verify that a subcategory cannot be created with a name length of 51 characters.
 1. Verify that a category and subcategory with maximum name length appear correctly.
-1. Verify that categories and sub-categories have unique names.
+1. Verify that categories have unique names.
+2. Verify that sub-categories have unique names.
+3. Verify that category and subcategory can have the same name. /Not included in requirements/
-1. Verify that all created categories and subcategories are visible on the Categories page. /Not included in requirements/
+4. Verify that all created categories and subcategories are visible on the Categories page. /Not included in requirements/

 Notes:

 - How will the requirement for creating a category with subcategories be implemented?
 The user stories state that a user can create a category and add a subcategory to an existing category, but the category cannot exist without subcategories.
 These requirements seem to contradict each other.
 - It is not specified how and where the creation of categories and subcategories should take place.

-# T3.
+# T4.
 Adding expense records

+1. Verify that an expense record can be added by clicking the Add Expense button on the Main Page.
 1. Verify that the amount is added in the currency of the account.
 1. Verify that 0 cannot be added as the amount of the expense.
 1. Verify that negative whole numbers can be added as the amount of expenses.